DigitalExpart/PAKtIQ/TEST_BACKEND.md

 6. Sign in with the same account

 **Expected Result:**
-- ✅ Your pakts are still there!
+- ✅ Your Resolves are still there!
 - ✅ Your progress is preserved
 - ✅ Everything loads from database